-The Master of Health Administration (MHA) in Health Systems Management program prepares students with the knowledge and skills to work as leaders and executive-level managers in evolving health care organizations.
-The curriculum was developed in response to the demand for advanced health management preparation for a variety of health care and allied health professionals to be employed in hospitals, health systems, consulting and regulatory entities, medical practice groups, ambulatory clinics, managed care organizations, and government agencies in both the public and private sectors of health care.
+This 47-credit hour program prepares students to work as leaders and executive-level managers in evolving health systems, or as consultants and managers of health-related organizations.
+The curriculum was developed in response to the demand for advanced health management preparation for a variety of health care and allied health professionals to be employed in both the public and private sectors of health care.

 For policies governing all graduate degrees, see AP.6 Graduate Policies.

 Students may transfer a maximum of 12 credits from graduate courses taken at other institutions or taken at Mason in non-degree status.
 Transfer credit is subject to university and college policies and must be approved by the program director and the dean.
 Students who enroll initially through non-degree studies should seek course advising through the department and should submit their application to the MHA program in their first semester of study.

 The MHA in Health Systems Management is offered in both on-campus and online delivery formats.
 The curriculum is the same whether you are studying online or on campus, but students must apply to and matriculate through only one pathway.

 Most courses in the on-campus program are taught in the evening at Mason’s Fairfax Campus.
 Additionally, some courses are offered on Saturdays, a few are offered at the Arlington Campus, and a small percentage can be taken online.
 Students can complete their degree at their own pace provided that they do so within six years of starting the program.

 The online premium priced program is offered in a flexible, online format, which mirrors the CAHME-accredited on-campus program.
 Courses are taken one at a time in an accelerated 8 week format.